 - Depression is the reaction to a chemical imbalance of serotonin.
 Almost every person on the path to recovery from an addiction suffers from it.

 - Craving for more Ecstasy is a psychological reaction.
-You wish to experience the euphoria again and to escape the pain.
+One may wish to experience the euphoria again and to escape the pain.

-It takes up to three days for MDMA to exit your body.
+It takes up to three days for MDMA to exit the body.

-While your system is working to get rid of all molecules of this substance, here is what side effects this might induce:
+While the system is working on getting rid of all molecules of this substance, here is what side effects this might induce:

 - Insomnia, paranoia, and especially depression will continue.

 - Anxiety appears likely due to both a chemical imbalance and strengthened by the helplessness of experiencing the other continuous or new painful effects.
-If you have experienced anxiety before starting to take the drugs, you probably suffer from anxiety in general.
-You might consider handling it with professional help as well.
+If the user has experienced anxiety before starting to take the drugs, they probably suffer from anxiety in general.
+One might consider handling it with professional help as well.
 That is helpful to prevent potential future relapses.

 - Irritability and mood swings.
 Depleted Serotonin levels directly influence uncontrolled mood swings.
 Overall fatigue and sleep problems surely do not improve the mood.
-On the contrary, you will probably feel easily irritated.
+On the contrary, users will probably feel easily irritated.

 - The body has been immensely strained during the drug rush, and also, it is in the middle of restructuring its functioning without the drug.
-All that takes lots of energy resource which inevitably lead to physical weakness and fatigue.
+All this takes lots of energy and body resources, which inevitably lead to physical weakness and fatigue.

 - Similarly, being on withdrawal means actively experiencing painful or unpleasant physical and psychological changes.
 That might be a lot to handle in a short time, which is why people might feeling mentally tired as well.

-- As a result, it might be quite difficult to concentrate at all.
+- As a result, it might be quite challenging to concentrate at all.

 - Sleep deprivation, fatigue, and poor concentration alone diminish cognitive capacities.
-Combined with MDMA, all that contributes especially to memory impairment.
+When combined with MDMA, all of the above may contribute to memory impairment.

 - Many people lose their appetite.
 That might be a side-effect of depression, where the person does not care about eating.
-Try to think of it that way: the way that drugs affect your body, food also affects your body.
-So to give yourself the best chances for recovery – drink enough water and eat healthy food.
-It will make it a lot easier for you!
+Try to think of it that way: the way that drugs affect the body, food also affects the body.
+So to give the body the best chances for recovery – drink enough water and eat healthy food.

 Now that the body ejected all traces of MDMA, it will try to go back to the way it worked before running on the drug.